-Biodiesel demand is determined by the percentage to be added to the projected demand for diesel B, which reaches 79 billion liters by 2030.
-The addition of biofuel will occur according to CNPE Resolution No. 16 (2018).
-With the implementation of blend B13 in March 2021, there will be a progressive increase in biodiesel content, reaching 15% in 2023.
-This percentage will be maintained until the end of the study period.
-Thus, the demand for biodiesel reaches 11.4 billion liters by 2030.
+Biodiesel consumption is determined by the percentage to be added to the projected demand for diesel B, which reaches 81.4 billion liters by 2031.
+The biodiesel blend in diesel will be 10% in the year 2022, according to CNPE Resolution N° 25 of 2021 (CNPE, 2021), subsequently following the CNPE Resolution N° 16/2018 (CNPE, 2018) in the following years.
+Thus, the demand for biodiesel reaches 11.6 billion liters by 2031.

 In the present study cycle, the investment calculation for this segment was based on data on expansion and construction of new biodiesel units published by ANP, whose scope was expanded in 2020 (ANP, 2020).
-According to the information provided until July 2020, the requests for expansion reach 0.9 billion liters and the construction of new units totals 1.9 billion liters.
-For this total of 2.8 billion liters added, an average CAPEX of R\$ 0.35/liter/year was applied (ABIOVE, 2016), representing investments of R\$ 1 billion.
+According to the information provided until July 2021, the requests for expansion reach 0.4 billion liters and the construction of 13 new units totals 2.6 billion liters.
+For this total of 3.0 billion liters added, an average CAPEX of R\$ 0.35/liter/year was applied (ABIOVE, 2016), representing investments of R\$ 1 billion (up to 2031).
 It is observed that, using a utilization factor of 92%, due to scheduled stops and adverse events, the effective capacity of biodiesel production is equivalent to the estimated demand for the end of the period.
-(EPE, 2020a).
-The previous methodology used a capacity factor of 80%, considering the expected biodiesel demand at the end of the 10-year horizon.
+(EPE, 2021a).

 Considering that soybean will remain as the main input used in biodiesel production, the projection of investments in its processing capacity is based on the implementation of units of 4,000 t/day (ABIOVE, 2016).
 These units produce bran, food soybean oil and for other purposes, including biodiesel production.
-It is noteworthy that no investments were considered necessary for the processing of other types of oilseeds.
+It is noteworthy that no investments were considered necessary for the processing of other types of oilseeds, although there are public policies for greater diversification of inputs in progress.
 It has been estimated that the current soybean processing capacity will be sufficient for biodiesel production in the 10-year horizon.

-The OPEX for biodiesel production was estimated based on average sales prices in biofuel auctions between 2015 and 2019 (ANP, 2020) and information from industry experts (UBRABIO, 2019), resulting in a factor of R\$ 2.30 / liter.
-Operating costs between 2021 and 2030 are estimated at R\$ 225 billion.
+The OPEX for biodiesel production was estimated based on average sales prices in biofuel auctions between 2015 and

+2019 (ANP, 2020) and information from industry experts (UBRABIO, 2019), resulting in a factor of R\$ 3.84 / liter.
+Operating costs between 2022 and 2031 are estimated at R\$ 376 billion.
 It is noteworthy that the main component of this cost is the fatty intake used as raw material.
-It is observed that biodiesel production units have an intermittent profile throughout the year and the sector has peculiarities regarding the product marketing system (auctions).
+It is observed that biodiesel production units have an intermittent profile throughout the year and the sector has peculiarities regarding the product marketing system (auctions), which will be replaced in January 2022 by direct trade between producers and distributors, in accordance with CNPE Resolution no 14 of December 9, 2020 (CNPE, 2020).
 Thus, it is estimated that this cost indicator has a wide range.